Rao-Sanaullah/RAVSim/README.md

 ![RAVSim: Run-time Analysis and Visualization Simulator for SNN Models](https://github.com/Rao-Sanaullah/RAVSim/blob/main/RAVSim%20logo.png)

 RAVSim stands for Run-time Analysis and Visualization Simulator.
 It is solely designed with the aim of helping early-stage researchers and students to fully understand the mechanism of SNNs where users can interact with the simulator in run-time by providing the essential parameters.
 Practically, RAVSim is used to simulate LIF by using a noisy input model.
-RAVSim is developed on a graphical programming language platform called LabVIEW (Laboratory Virtual Instrument Engineering Workbench)
+RAVSim is developed on a graphical programming language platform called LabVIEW (Laboratory Virtual Instrument Engineering Workbench)[1].

 Leaky Integration and Fire by using the Noisy Input model (NLIF) [2] has been implemented to perform run-time simulation.
 Furthermore, it is capable of Spike detection by using the continuous noisy input, Spike detection by using input current, and generating a winner takes all network (WTA) [3], which establishes communication between the neurons.